-7 times Marcus Rashford was a better person than all of us put together
+7 times Marcus Rashford was a better person than everyone else

 Manchester United star Marcus Rashford has become a class act off the pitch as well as on it, and he is one of the game’s genuine good guys.

-Rashford has managed to become one of the best players in the Premier League while also disproving the stereotype of a modern footballer.
+Rashford has managed to become one of the best players in the Premier League – recent form notwithstanding – while also disproving the stereotype of a modern footballer.

 We’ve taken a look back at seven times we’ve just really wanted to tell him how much we love him.

 In December 2019, Rashford began an initiative to encourage people to support Manchester’s homeless community over the festive period.